vanitha-himagirish/Linux/README.md

 1. Absolute path - Specifies a location in relation to root directory.
 Always they begin with / .
 2. Relative path - It is the relation to where we are currently in the system and will not begin with /.

+Some of the common notations used :
+- ~(tilde) - Shortcut to home directory
+- .(dot) - Reference to the current directory
+- ..(dot dot) - Reference to parent directory

+#### Virtual Machines